variantstudios/beeglesaircraft.com/_custom_pages/careers.md

 * Organizing removed components and hardware for reassembly
 * Loading the aircraft(s) on a trailer and securing
 * Driving aircraft to destination
-* This job requires a lot of travel and working away on nights and weekends.
+* This job requires a lot of travel and working away from the shop on nights and weekends.
 We include Per Diem in addition to normal pay

 ### Sheet Metal